ankitaghorui/OpenLANE-workshop/README.md

 The next step is routing.
 Before that we will check the routing strategy.
 In order to do so use ```% echo $::env(ROUTING_STRATEGY)```.
 After this run routing by using the command ```%run_routing```.

 ![3 routing strategy and routing](https://user-images.githubusercontent.com/78075225/106045185-a6bc7a00-6106-11eb-97e7-5c2dd21c5228.JPG)

+### SPEF Extraction

+After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
+The parasitics are extracted into a SPEF file.
+The SPEF extractor is not included within OpenLANE as of now.

 ## Contact